 They Make it Easy to Enter Your Deductions

-Turbo Tax is pretty simple to use.
-I know this because I used them once to compare which got me a better refund; my accountant or Turbo Tax.
-At that time, it was a wash.
+TurboTax is pretty simple to use.
+I know this because I used them once to compare which option got me a better refund; my accountant or TurboTax.

 You Can File In Your Own Time

 When you hire an accountant, you’re kind of tied to their schedule.
-With Turbo Tax, you can work in your own time and even leave and come back to your returns later if you need to.
+With TurboTax, you can work in your own time and even leave and come back to your returns later if you need to.

 This is a nice benefit for people who don’t always have complete control over their schedules.

-Turbo Tax Will Help Educate You on Tax Laws
+TurboTax Will Help Educate You on Tax Laws

-Generally, when you work with an accountant you hand them your paperwork, they hand you back a completed return, and you’re on your way.
+Generally, when you work with an accountant you simply hand them your paperwork.
+Then they hand you back a completed return and you’re on your way.

-With Turbo Tax, you get a chance at an education in tax filing as you are reading the requirements and inputting the numbers yourself.
+With TurboTax you get a chance at an education in tax filing as you are reading the requirements and inputting the numbers yourself.

-If you like numbers and accounting, or if you’re interested in learning more about the tax filing system, this could be another benefit of using Turbo Tax.
+If you like numbers and accounting, or if you’re interested in learning more about the tax filing system, this could be another benefit of using TurboTax.

-Another reason people like filing with tax software programs such as Turbo Tax is because they like being involved in every aspect of the numbers that are input on their behalf.
+Another reason people like filing with tax software programs such as TurboTax is because they like being involved in every aspect of the numbers that are input on their behalf.

 You hand your stuff to the tax specialist, and he or she hands it back to you with a note telling you what your refund will be or how big of a check you need to write.

-You have little to no idea what numbers were entered into your return, and unless you scrutinize your return with a fine-toothed comb, you’re going to have to take your accountant at his word that there were no mistakes made or deductions missed.
+Unless you scrutinize your return with a fine-toothed comb you’re going to have to take your accountant at his word that there were no mistakes made or deductions missed.

-However, if you’d rather see first-hand exactly what numbers are being used and which deductions are being included, you might prefer using Turbo Tax.
+However, if you’d rather see first-hand exactly what numbers are being used and which deductions are being included, you might prefer using TurboTax.

 Programs like these will walk you through every line item of your return so that you can make sure you’re considering every potential deduction.

-But Doesn’t Using an Accountant Wash My Hands of Responsibility for Errors?
+Doesn’t Using an Accountant Wash My Hands of Responsibility for Errors?

-But I learned that when your taxes are audited, your accountant is responsible for providing correct calculations and numbers input, but you are responsible for the data you provide.
+But I learned that when your taxes are audited, your accountant is responsible for providing correct calculations and numbers input.
+You are responsible for the data you provide.

-So, if you’re not double checking that you’ve given the numbers correctly, and you don’t have proof of what types of numbers you’re handing over to the accountant, you absolutely could be on the line for errors made.
+If you’re not double checking that you’ve given the numbers correctly, and you don’t have proof of what types of numbers you’re handing over to the accountant, you absolutely could be on the line for errors made.

 They also have an additional product you can purchase called Audit Defense that will provide you with guidance on how to prepare if you are ever audited.

 This might be an extra worth purchasing, especially if you’ve got a complicated return.

 Let’s go over some different scenarios and talk about when it might be better for you to forego do-it-yourself tax software in favor of using a CPA or other tax specialist.

 Using an Accountant

 CPAs and other tax experts generally know a whole lot more about the tax laws than regular guys and gals like you and me.

-Keep in mind when using an accountant that you will likely be charged an hourly rate (and not a cheap one, either) and that you’ll have to conform to the accountant’s time schedule.
+Keep in mind when using an accountant that you will likely be charged an hourly rate–and not a cheap one.
+And you’ll have to conform to the accountant’s time schedule.

 This means that your calls and emails to an accountant about your tax filing might not be answered immediately.

 Here are some common situations where it might be best for you to consider using a tax specialist such as an accountant instead of using a tax software program and doing it yourself.